We all know the Eiffel Tower is the must-see tourist attraction in Paris and the ultimate James Bond Paris location.

 PING!
 Your credit allowance is £0.00.
 Damn you GiffGaff you cowardly bastards for bailing on the mission at such a crucial stage.

 I hung my arms forlornly through a metal railing, hoping that a mouse would somehow scurry out from under a curb, look at me inquisitively before disappearing from whence it came.
 But not before giving me a moment of sobriety and revealing the exact location to the barrier.

 Then as if my pilgrimage was penned by Purvis and Wade themselves, there it was.
 Or rather, there it wasn’t.
 In the place where the barrier should have been, it was now the very railing I was pinning myself too.

 Oh but bollocks look at it.
 Look at it’s sorry dilapidated state.
 Like an unkempt grave.
 Christ it’s like the French handed over occupancy of the site to the Cubans straight after the film wrapped.

 As you can see from the pictures it would take a little more than a Renault 11 to get through this monstrosity.

 If you enjoyed me scouting for James Bond Paris locations you could check out at a previous post on the Chateau De Chantilly, its about an hours’ drive from Paris.

 If you want to get in the weeds with the James Bond Paris locations then I can’t recommend this book enough.

 ON THE TRACKS OF 007 is my bible when I go travelling.
-You can buy it on AMAZON here or by clicking on my picture above.

 As this is primarily a style blog I have to give a mention to my favourite French designer Christian Dior.
 I went to the Dior Exhibit at the V&A in London this year and got this beautiful Christian Dior book can’t recommend it enough.